 Most sharks grow slowly, mature late and give birth to a few large pups after a long gestation period.
 Consequently, shark populations decline rapidly when targeted by fisheries and recover slowly, if at all.
-Shark populations may continue to decline, potentially until the last individuals have been removed and species become regionally extinct.
+Shark populations may continue to decline and some species may become regionally extinct.
 There are now 135 species of chondrichthyan (shark, skate, ray and chimaera) fish listed in a threat category on the IUCN's Red List, with a further 106 species listed as Near Threatened (2).

 Shark finning occurs worldwide and is most common in high seas fisheries, hundreds of miles out to sea.
 Oceanic fishing fleets target valuable fish such as tuna, using thousands of baited hooks on miles of long-line, and freezing their catch on-board.
 Unfortunately, long-liners often catch several times as many sharks than they do tuna.
 Until relatively recently, this shark 'bycatch' was considered a nuisance, and sharks were cut loose and allowed to swim away.
 However, as shark fins have become increasingly valuable, fewer sharks are being released.
 Bycatch is often not officially landed at ports; therefore data on the extent of the trade are limited.
 Where figures exist, they suggest that Hong Kong is the world’s shark fin trading centre, accounting for an estimated 50%-80% of all fins traded worldwide.
 The EU has supplied approximately one third of all fins imported into Hong Kong.

 The Shark Trust has successfully campaigned on shark finning issues for over a decade and was heavily involved in the adoption of the EU shark finning ban in 2003.
 We were responsible for the UK Government’s enforcement of a ban on the removal of fins on all UK vessels in 2009, and, as a founder member of the Shark Alliance campaign, heavily involved in the review of the EU finning regulation that finally led to the adoption of a fins naturally attached policy on all EU vessels in 2013.